MinimalistYing/Bape/README.md

 # Bape - A Bathing Ape
-Some useful javascript functions and css style
+Some useful Javascript functions and CSS style to reduce  dumb work.
-To reduce some dumb work
-Inspired by Lodash
+Inspired by Lodash.

 # Browser Support
 Modern browsers and IE 11+